NexPlayer/Unity-SDK/advanced/synchronization.md

 ## NexPlayer™ API for synchronization

-### Synchronization variables inherited from NexPlayerBehavior
+### Synchronization variables inherited from NexPlayerBehaviour

 **public bool SynchronizationEnable**
 Enables or disables the use of synchronization to UTC time (SPD).

 **public uint DelayTime**
-Presentation delay to synchronize end users, it sets a latency between the original stream and the player’s arrival.
+Presentation delay to synchronize end users, it sets a latency between the original stream and the player's arrival.

 **public uint SpeedUpSyncTime**
 Maximum time that the playback is allowed to be out of synchronization before it changes playback speed to get synchronized again with the latency set in the Delay Time.